praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 ## Task 1: Navigate to DRAGraphClient project folder and change the database and graph properties

-Now go back to the cloud shell.

-1. Set the required enviroment variables as we did in the setup
+1. Make sure you are on the same session of cloud shell.
+If not, set the required enviroment variables as we did in the setup.

     ```text
    <copy>